mzt-tang/DnD-Map-Generator/architecture_design/architecture-design.md

 For most systems this will be about 2 pages, including a table mapping concerns to stakeholder.

 ### 3.2 Architectural Viewpoints
-(1 page, 42010 5.4)

-Identify the architectural viewpoints you will use to present your system's architecture.
-Write one sentence to outline each viewpoint.
-Show which viewpoint frames which architectural concern.

 **Logical**